-Professional courtesy is not unique to law enforcement; a certain kindred spirit certainly exists across nearly all professions.
-Waiters, for example, often tip fellow waiters better when dining out.
-Hospitality industry workers may often "take care" of their fellow workers by giving them free drinks or enhanced service.
-Historically, doctors have offered free services to fellow physicians and their family members.
+Professional courtesy is not unique to law enforcement.
+A kindred spirit exists across nearly all professions.
+Waiters often tip fellow waiters better when dining out.
+Hospitality industry workers often "take care" of their fellow workers by giving them free drinks or enhanced service.

 Higher Standards for Police Officers

-In law enforcement, though, the public expects their officers to be held to a high ethical standard.
-In order to perform their jobs and accomplish their mission of improving public safety, officers rely on the public's trust.
-Part of that trust entails an expectation that officers will follow the law and lead by example.
+The public nonetheless expects their officers to be held to a higher ethical standard.
+Officers rely on the public's trust in order to perform their jobs and to accomplish their mission of improving public safety.
+Part of that trust includes an expectation that officers will follow the law and lead by example.

 Get Out of Jail Free?

-Most often, professional courtesy for police officers is given—or at least expected—in traffic stops.
-You've no doubt seen the "thin blue line" stickers on the rear windows of cars in traffic.
-Many officers and public safety professionals display the seemingly innocuous sticker as a symbol to other officers that they're "on the job," a phrase applied to those who work in law enforcement.
-The expectation is that other officers will be lenient because "we're all in it together."
+Professional courtesy for police officers is most often given—or at least expected—in traffic stops.
+You've no doubt seen "thin blue line" stickers on the rear windows of cars.
+Many officers and public safety professionals display this seemingly innocuous sticker as a symbol to other officers that they're "on the job."

-For those who fall on the side of leniency and professional courtesy, the argument is that no one else knows what officers face from day to day.
-Many say that fellow officers are going to be the ones to back you up when you need help, and so you need to keep that in mind when you have one stopped.
-In some cases, a ticket or an arrest may mean someone's job, which makes the decision to take enforcement action that much more difficult.
-Officers, some say, should take care of each other.
+The argument for those who fall on the side of leniency and professional courtesy is that no one else knows what officers face from day to day.
+Many say that fellow officers are going to be the ones to back you up when you need help, so you need to keep that in mind when you've stopped one.

 Who's the Rat?